czhangy/UCLA-CS-Electives/Tech-Breadth/ENGR-111/notes.md

         - Equity - the owner's money, friends, family, other investors, etc.
           - Include intellectually aligned people as the first investors
           - Doesn't have to be paid back, will be involved in decision-making
-    - How should short-term assets be managed and financed? - **networking capital**
+    - How should short-term assets be managed and financed? - **net working capital**
       - Refers to the difference between the funding of the company (capital structure) and the short-term buffer zone of assets
       - Dealing with day-to-day business
 - What would you think about before investing in a company?